californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • By mail

-The Family Law Divisions of California Superior Courts allow the public to view case indexes and view case documents online.
+The Family Law Divisions of California Superior Courts allow the public to view case indexes and case documents online.
 To find a Family Law case online, visit the website of the Superior Court in the county where the case was filed.
-Navigate to the Family Law section to find the court’s online case portal.
+Navigate to the Family Law section to find the court's online case portal.
 This portal usually offers a Case Search function that allows anyone to search by name and case number.

-Note that while California makes most Family Court records publicly available online, you cannot find case information or view the records of paternity disputes and cases involving parentage online.
+While California makes most Family Court records publicly available online, you cannot find case information or view the records of paternity disputes and cases involving parentage online.
 California makes such cases confidential by operation of law under its Uniform Parentage Act.
 Also unavailable are cases sealed by court order.
 Examples of such cases include those involving mental health issues, adoption, and child custody arrangements for unmarried parents.

 You can also visit a California Superior Court location to view case indexes and files in person.
 Head to the Family Law Division Clerk's Office to request these records.
 You cannot view sealed records in person unless you are party to the case, an attorney of a party to the case, or have a court order for accessing those sealed records.
 Some courthouses also have public computer terminals for viewing court records.

 When accessing a California Family Law case at the courthouse, you can expect to see a complete list of documents filed during the trial, summary of proceedings, and names of parties to the case.
 Note that old court records may not be readily available for viewing because they are stored offsite.
-If you are looking for Family Law cases filed prior to 1990, you should call the Clerk’s Office ahead to request case file retrieval from the court’s offsite storage center.
+If you are looking for Family Law cases filed prior to 1990, you should call the Clerk's Office ahead of time to request case file retrieval from the court's offsite storage center.

 Family Court Clerk may also take requests to perform case record searches on behalf of the public.
 Where this option is available, you can download a Request for Record Search form from the court's website.
 Clerk offices charge nominal fees for this service.
 You must mail the completed form along with the fee to the county's Family Law division address provided on the form.